 Despite the vastly different settings and tones, the two works are connected in myriad ways.
 "From the War for Independence to the country's complex relations with Spain and the US, Juan of the Dead and Becoming Cuba use a lot of the same tropes," reflects playwright Lopez.
 "The protagonists of each are cut from the same cloth.
 They are smart, scrappy, and practical survivors who are at their most vibrant when faced with impossible obstacles and who make a stand against tyranny."

 M. Bevin O'Gara is the Associate Producer at the Huntington Theatre Company and directed Kirsten Greenidge's Milk Like Sugar (Elliot Norton Award nomination for Best Production) and Melinda Lopez's Becoming Cuba.
-Other directing credits include Appropriate, A Future Perfect, Tribes (Eliot Norton and IRNE Award for Best Production) and Clybourne Park (SpeakEasy Stage Company); Brahman/i, Chronicles of Kalki, You for Me For You, Love Person, and The Pain and the Itch (Company One Theatre); Phedre (Actor's Shakespeare Project), Fast Company (Lyric Stage), Marjorie Prime (Nora Theatre Company), How Soft The Lining and Translations (Bad Habit Productions) Matt and Ben (Central Square Theater); Two Wives in India and Gary (Boston Playwrights’ Theatre); 2.5 Minute Ride (New Repertory Theatre); Othello and The Crucible (New Rep On Tour); Melancholy Play (Holland Productions); Tattoo Girl, Painting You, and Artifacts (Williamstown Theatre Festival Workshop); and ANTI-KISS (3 Monkeys Theatrical Productions).
+Other directing credits include appropriate, A Future Perfect, Tribes (Eliot Norton and IRNE Award for Best Production) and Clybourne Park (SpeakEasy Stage Company), Brahman/i, Chronicles of Kalki, You For Me For You, Love Person, and The Pain and the Itch (Company One Theatre), Phedre (Actor's Shakespeare Project), Fast Company (Lyric Stage), Marjorie Prime (Nora Theatre Company), How Soft The Lining and Translations (Bad Habit Productions), Matt and Ben (Central Square Theater), Two Wives in India and Gary (Boston Playwrights’ Theatre), 2.5 Minute Ride (New Repertory Theatre), Othello and The Crucible (New Rep On Tour), Melancholy Play (Holland Productions), Tattoo Girl, Painting You, and Artifacts (Williamstown Theatre Festival Workshop), and ANTI-KISS (3 Monkeys Theatrical Productions).
 She is the recipient of the Lois Roach Award for Outstanding Commitment to the Boston Theatre Community from Company One Theatre.
 She has a BFA from Boston University in theatre studies.
 This summer she will be moving to Ithaca, New York to become the Producing Artistic Director of the Kitchen Theatre Company. mbevinogara.com.